Litash/cmdTicketBooking/README.md

 ## Assumption
 - Show number is unique identifier for show, and the type of show number is string less than 20 characters (not only numbers)
-- "<Cancellation window in minutes>" in show setup will be used to evaluate if the buyer is allowed to cancel
+- "Cancellation window in minutes" in show setup will be used to evaluate if the buyer is allowed to cancel
 - Since there is no requirement about setup duplicate show.
 Assuming a show can be setup only once, once setup, it cannot be changed.
 - A show can only be setup once, after initial setup, it cannot be changed.
 If an Admin user try to setup a show for the second time, an error will be shown.
 - No authentication is required process for admin role user.
 The program allows the user to switch between Admin and Buyer roles freely (using logout command) for demo purpose.